Down To Earth Discipleship . Getting real with issues facing young Christians today

 An aspect of fellowship is understanding and supporting one another in personal adversity and suffering.
 Such experiences do form Christian character not only in the one enduring them but also in those supporting.
 The Old Testament account of Job and his mates is instructive.
 While Job hung on to faith doggedly, his friends proffered only orthodox platitudes - generally true but inappropriate.
 When Job expressed his anger with God, his friends thought this was over the top.
 But God ended up commending Job and rebuking those who failed to tune in to him properly.
 Many of us experience prolonged pain or frustration and ask for God to fix things up according to our view of what is needed.
 Our brothers and sisters in Christ need to be involved with us in such times, even if understanding of the experience is elusive.

 We can spend a lot or a little on leisure and recreation, but what actually achieves the sort of recreation we need, and can share with other Christians - having the same values but maybe different incomes, and with non Christians with whom we seek to identify - having different values but similar incomes?
-For the Christian, the stewardship budget will properly constrain things in this area too - see later chapter.
+For the Christian, the stewardship budget will properly constrain things in this area too - see Chapter 6.

 1.6 Discussion questions: